 Cyber Technology Institute areas of expertise

-The Cyber Technology Institute (CTI) is a collaborative research hub which focuses on the development of knowledge and technologies to ensure a smart, safe and secure cyberspace.
+The Cyber Technology Institute (CTI) is headed by Professor Eerke Boiten.
+The CTI is a collaborative research hub which focuses on the development of knowledge and technologies to ensure a smart, safe and secure cyberspace.

 It brings together the expertise of three research groups: the Cyber Security Centre (CSC); the Software Technology Research Laboratory (STRL) and the Context Intelligence and Interaction Research Group (CIIRG).